-Gender bias results when one gender is treated less favourably than the other, often referred to as sexism and it has a range of consequences including:
+Gender bias results when one gender is treated less favorably than the other, often referred to as sexism, and it has a range of consequences, including:

 Avoiding gender bias does not mean pretending that men and women are the same.